elleffe97/SPM-Project-Jacobi-method/README.md

 In the end it will be asked if you want the print of the computed vector
 $X$ and you answer could be only 'Y' or 'N'.\
 \
-Here you can find the [report]{ of the entire project with all the considerations and the numerical experiments.
+Here you can find the [report](Report_Jacobi.pdf) of the entire project with all the considerations and the numerical experiments.